parasolcooperative/legal/SafeConnect App Privacy Policy.md

 **Contact Us**

-Please contact us with any questions or comments about this Policy, your Personal Information, our use and disclosure practices, your communication preferences or your consent choices by e-mail at [INSERT EMAIL ADDRESS].
+Please contact us with any questions or comments about this Policy, your Personal Information, our use and disclosure practices, your communication preferences or your consent choices by e-mail at contact@parasolcooperative.org.